Kidnapping of Jaycee Dugard: Abduction

 Probyn witnessed the abduction of his stepdaughter from within sight of their home.
 He saw two people in a mid-sized gray car – possibly a Mercury Monarch – make a U-turn at the school bus stop where Dugard was waiting, and a woman forcing Dugard into the car.
 He chased after them on a bicycle but was unable to overtake the vehicle.
 Some of Dugard's classmates were also witnesses to the abduction.
 Initial suspects included Probyn and Ken Slayton, Dugard's biological father, though they did not know each other and Slayton had only had a brief relationship with Dugard's mother in 1979, not knowing he had a child.
 Probyn took and passed several polygraph tests, and Slayton was also quickly cleared of suspicion.
-Nonetheless, the kidnapping led to the breakup of Terry and Probyn's marriage.
+The kidnapping led to the breakup of Terry and Probyn's marriage.

 Search effort

-Within hours of Dugard's disappearance, local and national media converged on South Lake Tahoe to cover the story.
+Within hours of Dugard's disappearance, local and national media on South Lake Tahoe covered the story.
 Within days, dozens of local volunteers assisted in the search effort, which involved nearly every resource within the community.
 Within weeks, tens of thousands of fliers and posters were mailed to businesses throughout the United States.
-Since Dugard's favorite color was pink, the town was blanketed in pink ribbons as a constant reminder of her disappearance, and as a demonstration of support for her family by the community.
+Since Dugard's favorite color was pink, the town was blanketed in pink ribbons as a reminder of her disappearance, and as a demonstration of support for her family by the community.

 Terry Probyn founded a group called Jaycee's Hope, which directed the volunteer and fundraising efforts.
 Cassette tapes of the song "Jaycee Lee", along with T-shirts, sweatshirts, and buttons, were sold to raise money for poster materials, postage, printing, and related expenses.
 Child Quest International and the National Center for Missing & Exploited Children were involved in the effort.
 A reward was offered, which was noted on the posters and fliers.
 The kidnapping case attracted nationwide attention and was featured on the June 14, 1991, episode of the Fox television show America's Most Wanted.
-The ensuing months and years were a continuous effort of child safety awareness, fundraising events, and candlelight vigils marking Dugard's disappearance, keeping her story in the public awareness.
+The ensuing years were a continuous effort of child safety awareness, fundraising events, and candlelight vigils marking Dugard's disappearance, keeping her story in the public awareness.